dragos-gaspar/ping-plot/README.md

 ### Known issues
-- Occasionally, the main thread will hang after manually closing the `matplotlib` window, causing the exit logic to be unreachable while the thread that reads and displays ping times continues to run.
+- Occasionally, the main thread will hang after manually closing the `matplotlib` window, causing the exit logic for the ping thread to be unreachable. (pls help)
-  (pls help)